 Book Ahead

-- The Prado if it is a priority.
+- Prado Museum tickets if visiting is a priority.

 Keep Flexible

-- Stacking every major museum on one day.
+- Trying to visit every major museum in one day.

-- Treating arrival day like a full-power sightseeing day.
+- Treating arrival day like a full sightseeing day.

 A Simple Pacing Rule for Madrid